Previous Post: Day 1 – Hartley Bay Marina to The Elbow

 And then the Dalles Rapids.
-In my thoughts was a painting of the chute done by the English landscape painter John Elliott Woolford in the early 1820’s.
-He was traveling down the river at the time with the then-Governor-General of the British North American colonies, the Earl of Dalhousie.
+In my thoughts was a painting of the chute done by the English landscape painter John Elliott Woolford in the early 1820s.
+He was travelling down the river with the then-Governor-General of the British North American colonies, the Earl of Dalhousie.
 This was sixty years before the main channel of the French became the outlet for timber floated down from upriver.
 Given his watercolour, it promised to be a dramatic sight!

 Well, there was some artistic license taken by Woolford!
 Our first look at the rapids from above did not match his painted view.
 We’d get a closer look from the bottom after our 240-meter carry over a well-used path on river left around the Rapids.

 Wondering about the origins of the name Tramway Point, I found a passage in Toni Harting’s book which provided an explanation.
 I’d also find out that the map above has the point on the wrong side of the river!
 Harting writes –

 In about 1907, a narrow-gauge tramway was constructed south of Dalles Rapids (roughly following the still existing fur-trade portage trail connection Boiler Point Bay to Dalles Pool) to transport all the material for the Canadian Pacific Railway bridge being built over the French river, 1 kilometer downstream from Dry Pine Bay.
 The logging companies used this tramway for a while to transport supplies but in the long run it did not meet their demands and was subsequently abandoned.
 (86)